UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 ### Mixed Operating Systems

 If your R workflows are failing with errors referencing `glibc`, `libstdc++`, or other system libraries, this may be an issue resulting from installing packages on one OS and trying to run them on a different one.

-Ocelote and ElGato run on the OS CentOS 7 while Puma runs on Rocky Linux 9.
-If you're getting errors of the type mentioned above, try loading your packages on a different cluster (with a different OS) to see if you get the same errors.
-If your packages load successfully, they were likely compiled there.

-To run your analyses on a different OS, you will need to create a new library and reinstall your packages in that new environment.
+If you're getting these types of errors, you will likely need to create a new library and reinstall your packages in that new environment, or switch clusters (if applicable).

 ### R Environment Issues and Home Storage Issues

-R Stores previous saved sessions and configuration options in different files, typically stored in your home.
-For example, old sessions may be saved as a hidden file `~/.RData`.
+R stores previous saved sessions and configuration options in your home.
+For example, old sessions may be saved as a [hidden file](../../../support_and_training/cheat_sheet/#hidden-files-and-directories) `~/.RData`.
 Alternatively, they may be stored under `~/.local/share/rstudio`.
 Where they are stored is dependent on the version of R you are using.
-These may sometimes cause environment corrpution, or for your job to run out of memory immediately after starting.
+These may sometimes cause environment corruption, or for your job to run out of memory immediately after starting.
 Removing or moving these old session files may help.
 Note that if these files are causing storage issues, it's possible to [set a new user state directory](#setting-a-new-user-state-directory).

 It's also important to pay attention to the lines added to the following files, if they exist: `~/.Renviron`, `~/.UAz_ood/rstudio.sh`, and `~/.R/Makevars`.
 Corruption of environment variables and loading nonexistent modules may cause package installation failures, RStudio sessions to crash before starting (e.g., in your job tile in OOD, RStudio will immediately go from Starting to Completed), among other unwanted behavior.